-- 2. Decide where to place the indicated number of plots.
-The plots should be randomly located across the relevant area, not within 5m of the edge of a stand/the woodland.
-The locations/ grid refs of each plot location should be recorded before going to the site.
-This can be done, for example, by placing a regular grid across the project area and selecting 'nodes' which occur within the planted area (See Fig 2), or randomly selecting points spread throughout the planted area (See Fig 1). - 3.
-Enter the details of your stratification into the 'Planning Stratification' tab of the Monitoring Report (for Year 5 or 15+).
+2. Decide where to place the indicated number of plots.
+The plots should be randomly located across the relevant area, with the entire plot not within 5m of the edge of a stand/the woodland.
+You should record the locations/ grid references of each plot location before going to the site.
+This can be done, for example, by placing a regular grid across the project area and selecting 'nodes' which occur within the planted area (see figure 2) or by randomly selecting points spread throughout the planted area (see figure 1).